shaik1002/biggitlabbomb/doc/user/project/time_tracking.md

 On GitLab.com, this feature is available.
 On GitLab Dedicated, this feature is not available.
 This feature is not ready for production use.

-View a report of time spent in issues, tasks, and merge requests across all of GitLab.
+View a report of time spent in issues and merge requests across all of GitLab.

-This feature is an [experiment](../../policy/experiment-beta-support.md).
+This feature is an [Experiment](../../policy/experiment-beta-support.md).
 If you find a bug, let us know in the [feedback issue](https://gitlab.com/gitlab-org/gitlab/-/issues/435222).

 To view the global time tracking report: